-1. The Public Distribution System (PDS) evolved as a system of management of scarcity and for distribution of food grains at affordable prices.
+1.1 The Public Distribution System (PDS) evolved as a system of management of scarcity and for distribution of foodgrains at affordable prices.
 Over the years, PDS has become an important part of Government’s policy for management of food economy in the country.
 PDS is supplemental in nature and is not intended to make available the entire requirement of any of the commodities distributed under it to a household or a section of the society.

-2. PDS is operated under the joint responsibility of the Central and the State Governments.
-The Central Government, through FCI, has assumed the responsibility for procurement, storage, transportation and bulk allocation of food grains to the State Governments.
-The operational responsibility including allocation within State, identification of families below the poverty line, issue of Ration Cards and supervision of the functioning of FPS, rest with the State Governments.
+1.2 PDS is operated under the joint responsibility of the Central and the State Governments.
+The Central Government, through Food Corporation of India (FCI), has assumed the responsibility for procurement, storage, transportation and bulk allocation of foodgrains to the State Governments.
+The operational responsibility including allocation within State, identification of eligible families, issue of Ration Cards and supervision of the functioning of Fair Price Shops (FPSs) etc., rest with the State Governments.
 Under the PDS, presently the commodities namely wheat, rice, sugar and kerosene are being allocated to the States/UTs for distribution.
 Some States/UTs also distribute additional items of mass consumption through the PDS outlets such as pulses, edible oils, iodized salt, spices, etc.

-1. Public Distribution of essential commodities had been in existence in India during the inter-war period.
-PDS, with its focus on distribution of food grains in urban scarcity areas, had emanated from the critical food shortages of 1960.
-PDS had substantially contributed to the containment of rise in food grains prices and ensured access of food to urban consumers.
+2.1 Public Distribution of essential commodities had been in existence in India during the inter-war period.
+PDS, with its focus on distribution of foodgrains in urban scarcity areas, had emanated from the critical food shortages of the 1960s.
+PDS had substantially contributed to the containment of rise in foodgrains prices and ensured access of food to urban consumers.
 As the national agricultural production had grown in the aftermath of Green Revolution, the outreach of PDS was extended to tribal blocks and areas of high incidence of poverty in the 1970s and 1980s.

-2. PDS, till 1992, was a general entitlement scheme for all consumers without any specific target.
-Revamped Public Distribution System (RPDS) was launched in June 1992 in 1775 blocks throughout the country.
+2.2 PDS, till 1992, was a general entitlement scheme for all consumers without any specific target.
+The Revamped Public Distribution System (RPDS) was launched in June 1992 in 1775 blocks throughout the country.

 3. REVAMPED PUBLIC DISTRIBUTION SYSTEM (RPDS)

-2. The RPDS included area approach for ensuring effective reach of the PDS commodities, their delivery by State Governments at the doorstep of FPSs in the identified areas, additional ration cards to the left out families, infrastructure requirements like additional Fair Price Shops, storage capacity, etc. and additional commodities such as tea, salt, pulses, soap, etc. for distribution through PDS outlets.
+3.2 The RPDS included area approach for ensuring effective reach of the PDS commodities, their delivery by State Governments at the doorstep of FPSs in the identified areas, additional ration cards to the left out families, infrastructure requirements like additional FPSs, storage capacity, etc. and additional commodities such as tea, salt, pulses, soap, etc. for distribution through PDS outlets.

 4. TARGETED PUBLIC DISTRIBUTION SYSTEM (TPDS)

-1. In June 1997, the Government of India launched the Targeted Public Distribution System (TPDS) with focus on the poor.
-Under the TPDS, States are required to formulate and implement foolproof arrangements for identification of the poor for delivery of food grains and for its distribution in a transparent and accountable manner at the FPS level.
+4.1 In June 1997, the Government of India launched the Targeted Public Distribution System (TPDS) with focus on the poor.
+Under the TPDS, States were required to formulate and implement foolproof arrangements for the identification of the poor for delivery of foodgrains and for its distribution in a transparent and accountable manner at the FPS level.

-2. The scheme when introduced, was intended to benefit about 6 crore poor families for whom a quantity of about 72 lakh tonnes of food grains was earmarked annually.
-The identification of the poor under the scheme is done by the States as per State-wise poverty estimates of the Planning Commission for 1993-94 based on the methodology of the “Expert Group on estimation of proportion and number of poor” chaired by Late Prof Lakdawala.
-The allocation of food grains to the States/UTs was made on the basis of average consumption in the past i.e. average annual off-take of food grains under the PDS during the past ten years at the time of introduction of TPDS.
+4.2 The scheme when introduced, was intended to benefit about 6 crore poor families, for whom a quantity of about 72 lakh tonnes of food grains was earmarked annually.
+The identification of the poor under the scheme was done by the States as per State-wise poverty estimates of the Planning Commission for 1993-94 based on the methodology of the “Expert Group on estimation of proportion and number of poor” chaired by Late Prof Lakdawala.
+The allocation of foodgrains to the States/UTs was made on the basis of average consumption in the past i.e. average annual off-take of foodgrains under the PDS during the past ten years at the time of introduction of TPDS.

-3. The quantum of food grains in excess of the requirement of BPL families was provided to the State as ‘transitory allocation’ for which a quantum of 103 lakh tonnes of foodgrains was earmarked annually.
+4.3 The quantum of foodgrains in excess of the requirement of Below Poverty Line (BPL) families was provided to the State as ‘transitory allocation’ for which a quantum of 103 lakh tonnes of foodgrains was earmarked annually.
 Over and above the TPDS allocation, additional allocation to States was also given.
-The transitory allocation was intended for continuation of benefit of subsidized food grains to the population Above the Poverty Line (APL) as any sudden withdrawal of benefits existing under PDS from them was not considered desirable.
-The transitory allocation was issued at prices, which were subsidized but were higher than the prices for the BPL quota of foodgrains.
+The transitory allocation was intended for continuation of benefit of subsidized foodgrains to the population Above the Poverty Line (APL) as any sudden withdrawal of benefits existing under PDS from them was not considered desirable.
+The transitory allocation was issued at prices which were subsidized but were higher than the prices for the BPL quota of foodgrains.

-4. Keeping in view the consensus on increasing the allocation of food grains to BPL families, and to better target the food subsidy, Government of India increased the allocation to BPL families from 10 kg. to 20 kg of food grains per family per month at 50% of the economic cost and allocation to APL families at economic cost w.e.f.
+4.4 Keeping in view the consensus on increasing the allocation of foodgrains to BPL families, and to better target the food subsidy, Government of India increased the allocation to BPL families from 10 kg. to 20 kg of foodgrains per family per month at 50% of the economic cost and allocation to APL families at economic cost w.e.f.
 1.4.2000.
-The allocation of APL families was retained at the same level as at the time of introduction of TPDS but the Central Issue Prices (CIP) for APL were fixed at 100% of economic cost from that date so that the entire consumer subsidy could be directed to the benefit of the BPL population.
-However, the CIPs fixed in July and December, 2000 for BPL & AAY respectively and in July, 2002 for APL, have not been revised since then even though procurement costs have gone up considerably.
+The allocation of APL families was retained at the same level as at the time of introduction of TPDS but the Central Issue Prices (CIPs) for APL were fixed at 100% of economic cost from that date so that the entire consumer subsidy could be directed to the benefit of the BPL population.
+However, the CIPs fixed in July and December, 2000 for BPL & AAY respectively and in July, 2002 for APL were not revised upwards since then even though procurement costs have gone up considerably.

-5. The number of BPL families has been increased w.e.f.
+4.5 The number of BPL families was increased w.e.f.
 1.12.2000 by shifting the base to the population projections of the Registrar General as on 1.3.2000 instead of the earlier population projections of 1995.
-With this increase the total number of BPL families is 652.03 lakh as against 596.23 lakh families originally estimated when TPDS was introduced in June, 1997.
+With this increase, the total number of BPL families come to 652.03 lakh as against 596.23 lakh families originally estimated when TPDS was introduced in June, 1997.

-6. The end retail price is fixed by the States/UTs after taking into account margins for wholesalers/retailers, transportations charges, levies, local taxes etc. Under the TPDS, the States were requested to issue food-grains at a difference of not more than 50 paise per kg over and above the CIP for BPL families.
-Flexibility to States/UTs. has been given in the matter of fixing the retail issue prices by removing the restriction of 50 paise per kg over and above the CIP for distribution of food grains under TPDS except with respect to Antyodaya Anna Yojana where the end retail price is to be retained at Rs.2/ a kg. for wheat and Rs.3/ a kg. for rice.
+4.6 Under the existing TPDS, end retail price is fixed by the States/UTs after taking into account margins for wholesalers/retailers, transportations charges, levies, local taxes etc. The States were earlier requested to issue foodgrains at a difference of not more than 50 paise per kg over and above the CIP for BPL families.
+However, since 2001, flexibility has been given to States/UTs in the matter of fixing the retail issue prices by removing the restriction of 50 paise per kg over and above the CIP for distribution of foodgrains under TPDS except with respect to Antyodaya Anna Yojana (AAY) where the end retail price is to be retained at Rs.2/ a kg. for wheat and Rs.3/ a kg. for rice.

 5. IDENTIFICATION OF BPL FAMILIES UNDER TPDS

-2. The number of BPL families has been increased w.e.f.
+5.2 The number of BPL families had been increased w.e.f.
 1.12.2000 by shifting the base to the population projections of the Registrar General of India as on 1.3.2000 instead of the earlier population projections of 1995.
-With this increase the total number of BPL families in the country is 652.03 lakh as against 596.23 lakh families originally estimated when TPDS was introduced in June, 1997.
+With this increase, the total number of BPL families in the country come to 652.03 lakh as against 596.23 lakh families originally estimated when TPDS was introduced in June, 1997.

 6. ANTYODAYA ANNA YOJANA (AAY)